-Applications are processed by date received.
+Applications are processed by date received and may take 2-4 weeks processing time.
 Once you've submitted your application, we will verify that you have completed all of the NVC Promise Steps before determining your eligibility.
 Check your NVC student email regularly for information about your application status and eligibility.

 NVC Promise STEP 5: Verification of High School Graduation

 Bring a copy of your high school diploma (or GED) or your official high school transcript (unopened in a sealed envelope) to the Financial Aid/EOPS Office to verify your high school graduation.
 The document must show that you graduated from high school and the date you graduated.
 This is used to verify your eligibility for the NVC Promise program.

 NVC Promise STEP 6: Register/Enroll in Classes as a Full-Time Student

 You must enroll full-time each semester during your first year as a college student to qualify for the NVC Promise.
 If enrolled less-than full-time in a semster, you will be ineligible for that semester.
 Full-time is defined as:

 class registration through the WebAdvisor system, available up to

 midnight before the first day of classes.
 Register according to your A-G priority registration